Rolling code: Application in RF remote control

-A rolling code transmitter is useful in a security system for providing secure encrypted radio frequency (RF) transmission comprising an interleaved trinary bit fixed code and rolling code.
+A rolling code transmitter is useful in a security system for improving the security of radio frequency (RF) transmission, comprising an interleaved trinary bit fixed code and rolling code.
 A receiver demodulates the encrypted RF transmission and recovers the fixed code and rolling code.
-Upon comparison of the fixed and rolling codes with stored codes and determining that the signal has emanated from an authorized transmitter, a signal is generated to actuate an electric motor to open or close a movable component.
+Upon comparison of the fixed and rolling codes with stored codes and seeing that they pass a set of algorithmic checks, a signal is generated to actuate an electric motor to open or close a movable component.

 Rolling code vs. fixed code RF remote control

 Remote controls send a digital code word to the receiver.
 If the receiver determines the codeword is acceptable, then the receiver will actuate the relay, unlock the door, or open the barrier.
 Simple remote control systems use a fixed code word; the code word that opens the gate today will also open the gate tomorrow.
 An attacker with an appropriate receiver could discover the code word and use it to gain access sometime later.
 More sophisticated remote control systems use a rolling code (or hopping code) that changes for every use.
 An attacker may be able to learn the code word that opened the door just now, but the receiver will not accept that code word for the foreseeable future.
-A rolling code system uses encryption methods that allow the remote control and the receiver to share codewords but make it difficult for an attacker to break the encryption.
+A rolling code system uses cryptographic methods that allow the remote control and the receiver to share codewords but make it difficult for an attacker to break the cryptography.

 KeeLoq

 The Microchip HCS301 was once the most widely used system on garage and gate remote control and receivers.
 The chip uses the KeeLoq algorithm.
-The HCS301 KeeLoq system transmits 66 data bits.
+The HCS301 KeeLoq system transmits 66 data bits: